astroMGMG/kepler_ttv/kepler_procedures/README.md

 #`kepler_procedures`
 This project was an exercise for our graduate class in scientific computing.
 We were interested in taking a serial algorithm and parallelizing it using the Julia programming language.
 We implemented a detrending routine for Kepler data.
 Detrending removes systematic and stellar variation and allows for transits to be observed without other signals.

-Detrending picture
+Here we have a plot showing the result of detrending.
-![alt text](detrend_vs_untrend.png "The detrended data vs. the trended data")
+![alt text](detrend_vs_untrend.png "The detrended data vs. the trended data") Notice that the transits are not removed by this process.

-Speedup picture
+Better detrending can be achieved by using a higher order model (currently we use a cubic).

+Here we present the performance of parallelization.
-![alt text](speedup_rcc.png "The speedup of the parallel code over the serial code")
+![alt text](speedup_rcc.png "The speedup of the parallel code over the serial code") These results were obtained by using the LionXJ cluster at Penn.
+State University.
+We used Julia's `DArray` (distributed arrays) and `@spawnat` functions to implement our parallelization.

 These `kepler_procedures` make use of several other packages.
 + PyCall (allows access to Python packages with Julia)